owncloud/cdperf/docs/tests.md

 The files are uploaded, deleted and restored from trash afterwards.

-This gives an indication about the transmission speed of smaller files and tests the performance of restoring those files from trash.
+This gives an indication about the transmission speed of smallert files and tests the performance of restoring those files from trash.

-### Up- and Download with New User
+### Upload and Download with New User

 Script: `/root/cdperf/tests/k6/test-issue-github-ocis-1018-upload-download-delete-with-new-user.js`